Özbeg Khan: Relationship with Russian princes

 When the Khan's cousin, the baskak Shevkal, and his Tatars were killed in Tver and a rebellion erupted there in mid-August 1327, Öz Beg ordered Ivan I of Moscow, along with Aleksandr of Suzdal, to lead a Tatar army of 50,000 soldiers on a punitive expedition.
 Dmitry's successor as Prince of Tver and Grand Prince of Vladimir, his brother Aleksandr Mikhailovich, fled first to Novgorod—which turned him away—and then to Pskov—which made him its Prince—in order to escape.
 Due to his failure to deliver Aleksandr of Tver to the khan, Ivan was not made the sole grand prince and the grand principality was divided between Ivan I of Moscow and Aleksandr of Suzdal.
 Following the latter's death in 1331, Öz Beg appointed Ivan to the position of Grand Prince of Vladimir; that marked the true beginning of the rise of the Muscovites.

 Aleksandr, after many travails, including exile in Sweden and Lithuania, eventually prospered in Pskov, under the patronage of Gediminas, Grand Duke of Lithuania.
 He sent his son Fyodor to the Horde, with tribute and seeking forgiveness, in 1335; the Khan pardoned Aleksandr and he was given the princely yarlik to Tver once again in 1337.
 Unfortunately, his greatest enemy, his cousin Ivan, once more set the Horde's Khan against him with the aid of intrigue.
 Aleksandr was summoned to the Horde again and was executed at the hand of Öz Beg.

 Öz Beg welcomed Ivan's sons and made Simeon the grand prince in 1340.
 Simeon was given more powers by the Khan to counter Lithuania's growing power. Öz Beg also launched military expeditions into Lithuania, as it was clear that it threatened Mongol dominance in Russia.

-Relationship with Ruthenian princes

-After Öz Beg's army killed Lev II and his brother Andrey (co-kings of Galicia-Volhynia, and last of the Rurikid dynasty) in 1323, the Grand Duchy of Lithuania and the Kingdom of Poland had access to control over Galicia-Volhynia.
-The Lithuanians defeated the Rus' boyars and occupied Kiev and its surrounding areas.
-In 1337, the joint Russian and Horde army penetrated to Lublin.
-At the request of the Galician nobleman Dmytro Dedko, the khan sent 40,000 cavalries against King Casimir III, which was divided into the Vistula.